oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 When a result management system uses partial fingerprint information to determine whether two results are logically identical, it **SHOULD** use the latest version of the partial fingerprint available in both results.

-> EXAMPLE 2: In this example, one result has values for versions 1 and 2 of the “prohibited word hash” partial fingerprint.
+> EXAMPLE 2: In this example, one result has values for versions 1 and 2 of the "prohibited word hash" partial fingerprint.
 Another result has values for versions 2 and 3.
 A result management system would use version 2 (the greatest common version) to compare the two results.
 >
 > ```json
 > {                                  # A run object (§3.14).